 Red Feather Lodge - yep RP's legacy is still open an operated by the family.
 This remodeled family friendly option can offer all the comforts of home - enjoy a beautiful grand entrance, fully remodeled rooms, a workout room, and laundry.
 Our race crew is staying at the Red Feather Lodge,

 Grand Canyon Plaza Hotel beautiful rooms recently remodeled with a gorgeous atrium and an incredible mural as you enter the lobby.
-They also host a local favorite The Wagon Wheel Saloon.
-They have an indoor hot tub.
+They also host a local favorite, The Wagon Wheel Saloon.

 Best Western Premier Grand Canyon Squire Inn This resort style property boasts a newly renovated indoor / outdoor pool and hot tub, indoor arcade and a bowling alley.
 A little side note - all the photo's in the hotel are different - each hallway and every room - all tell a story about the Grand Canyon.

 7-Mile Lodge If you decide to stay at the last minute 7-Mile Lodge is perfect - they accept same day bookings only.
 This cute Lodge will provide you a welcoming local feel.